lslinnet/test-drupal/README.md

 By default the slug field can be empty and the url field is required.

 ## Mission
-Your goal is to extend the current TinyUrl module with functionality for GraphQL-based creation of `url` nodes and provide a shortening service for them.
+Your goal is to extend the current TinyUrl module with functionality for automatically generating the slug if none as been supplied.
+Ensure that a call to `/s/<slug>` redirects the user to the supplied url.
+If time allows also add GraphQL mutations for the already defined GraphQL Query of `Url`.

 ## Test requirements
+* `slug` functionality
   * If no `slug` have been given one is auto generated.
+  * On route `/s/<slug>` we should be redirected to corresponding url.
+* Bonus if you have additional time
   * Implement mutation in GraphQL for the Url query type – allowing for create and delete of url nodes.
-* Cover `slug` generation with a unit test.
-* On route `/s/<slug>` we should be redirected to corresponding url.

 ---